Last updated: 11 June 2020 (previous version was 28 May 2019)

 7.3 You have the right to confirmation as to whether or not we process your personal data and, where we do, access to the personal data, together with certain additional information.
 That additional information includes details of the purposes of the processing, the categories of personal data concerned and the recipients of the personal data.
 Providing the rights and freedoms of others are not affected, we will supply to you a copy of your personal data.
-The first copy will be provided free of charge, but additional copies requested within twelve months of the initial request will be charged at £10 or the equivalent value in Euros.
+The first copy will be provided free of charge, but additional copies requested within twelve months of the initial request will be charged at £10 or the equivalent value in other currencies.

 7.4 You have the right to have any inaccurate personal data about you rectified and, taking into account the purposes of the processing, to have any incomplete personal data about you completed.